ermyas/trek/README.md

+The tests for some subprojects require a local couchdb server to be running.

+    brew install couchdb
+    couchdb

 # Build the docker images

 We're using a multiproject structure, so from the root directory or passing the build.sbt in the root, use sbt to build all the images.

-    sbt "project thriftInterfaces" compile
     sbt "project puzzleService" docker
     sbt "project playerService" docker
     sbt "project journeyService" docker
     sbt "project puzzleMasterService" docker

-The tests for some of these require a local couchdb server to be running.

 # Docker-machine